hidenori-shinohara/hidenori-shinohara.github.io/_posts/a_first_course_in_complex_analysis/chapter3/2019-12-14-circle-or-line-ex-3-3.md

 ---
 layout: post
-title:  "Equation for a circle or line(WIP)"
+title:  "Equation for a circle or line"
 date:   2019-12-14
 author: Hidenori
 ---